kingsd041/cnrancher-induction-training-documents/README.md

 1. Use RKE deploy a Kubernetes cluster (1 master and 2 nodes).
 2. Run a WordPress application in Kubernetes and expose the service using ingress.
 3. Add a dynamic NFS provisioner to your Kubernetes cluster, run an application using NFS storage.
-4. Use [kubernetes/client-go](https://github.com/kubernetes/client-go) to CRUD Kubernetes Deployment.
-5. Extend the Kubernetes API with CustomResourceDefinitions.
-6. Refer to [kubernetes/sample-controller](https://github.com/kubernetes/sample-controller) write a controller watch CRD resource and print the logs.
-7. Refer to [kubernetes-sigs/kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) write a controller watch CRD resource and print the logs.

 **Rancher Related**